richardgaywood/blog/paydata.org/content/sprawlrunners/matrix/devices.md

 * **Hardening** (also called **System Toughness** in Sprawlrunners): how resistant the system is to outside manipulations.
 Used as the target number for sleaze hacking rolls, and as the toughness target in damage rolls.
 * **Firewall** (called **Cyberspace Parry** in Sprawlrunners): the device's capability to block incoming hostile datastreams.
 Used as the target number for cybercombat hacking rolls.

 For all devices except cyberdecks, Hardening is derived from System Rating in a similar manner to Toughness in normal SWADE; half the die type, plus a bonus.
 The bonus is 0/+1/+2 depending on the device type.
 Firewall is 2 if the device lacks any active intrusion scanning.
-If it has such protection, then it is equal to toughness.
+If it has such protection, then it is equal to Hardening.

 ## Stats